The first American Girl

-Down the street, a restaurant occupies the 1857 Knapp, Stout company store, established the year the Woodhouse family arrived
+In Downsville, a restaurant occupies the 1857 Knapp, Stout company store, established the year the Woodhouse family arrived from Boston.

 Caddie's stomping grounds to the south is farmland now but still with an untamed face, due to the rolling topography and the path cut by the Red Cedar River, once the Menomonie.

 © Beth Gauper

 Caddie's Wisconsin house is unfurnished and can be visited any time.